 The group led Belfast Pride Parade in 2022 with a strong REFUGEES WELCOME message.
 Participants wore masks painted with the flags of countries where our lives are criminalised, we sought to remind Pride attendees of their own vulnerability had they been born elsewhere.

 Those who flee to the UK and Ireland due to their sexual orientation/gender identity to claim asylum rarely find a utopia here.
-Rather, they face a hostile asylum system spearheaded by an administration that increasingly demonises people seeking sanctuary.
-The current UK government follows its ‘hostile environment’ policy for migrants – working to end the right to claim asylum, and threatening those who do with removal to far flung places like Rwanda.
+Rather, they face a hostile and difficult asylum process.
+How can you prove something that you have spent your whole life hiding?

 We say, REFUGEES ARE WELCOME!